 2014 Fantasy Baseball Outlook

 Hammel went from Opening Day starter to being run out of town, as the Orioles let him test free agency after a horrid season.
 His 2013 numbers (6.2 K/9, 1.4 HR/9, 40.1 GB%) were not even close to his ...

 Jason Hammel Contract Information:

-Signed a one-year, $6.75 million contract with the Orioles in February of 2013, avoiding arbitration.
+Agreed to a one-year, $6 million contract with the Cubs in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Jason Hammel – simply subscribe now.

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Jason Hammel|